EdAlegrid/array-gpio/Readme.md

 One of its features is the use of *array objects* for GPIO input/output control.

-It has support for i2c, spi and pwm operations using direct register control.
+It has support for *i2c, spi and pwm* peripheral interface using direct register control.

+The module's GPIO will also work on 64-bit Ubuntu Server 20+ for Raspberry 3B+ and 4 models.

 For IoT or machine-to-machine applications, please check [m2m](https://www.npmjs.com/package/m2m) using array-gpio.